illinifanboy/gma/recipes/desserts/cheesecakeii.md

 ---
 layout: page
 title: Cheesecake II
-blurb: The recipe says Cheesecake, but it really is more of a cheese pie based on a vanilla custard.
+blurb: The recipe says cheesecake, but it really is more of a cheese pie based on a vanilla custard.
 # finalproduct: assets/images/general/noimage.jpg
 handwritten:
   - image: assets/images/handwritten/cheesecakeii-sm.jpg